 Dr Dirk Nitzsche

-Senior Lecturer in Finance; Course Director of the MSc in Quantitative Finance; Associate Dean for Internationalisation; Module Leader – Derivatives and Risk Management
+Senior Lecturer in Finance; Associate Dean for International Relations; Module Leader – Derivatives and Risk Management

 View full biography